What Is White Camphor Oil?

 Composition of White Camphor Oil

-The major components of white camphor oil are alcohol, borneol, pinene, camphene, camphor, terpene, and safrole.1
+The major components of white camphor oil are alcohol, borneol, pinene, camphene, camphor, terpene and small traces of safrole.1

 Benefits of White Camphor Oil